SAASY

 Then we went on the attack.
 By attempting to rescind with 8 months left in the contract while withholding ongoing subscription fees, they were the breaching party.
 So on May 5, a letter went out to SaaS Co’s counsel with a hard response deadline:

-Pay $125,000 to bring the account current and cure their default within a week.
+Pay $125,000 to bring the account current and cure their default within 7 days.

-Pay a $75,000 lump-sum buyout to terminate the contract and walk away within a week.
+Pay a $75,000 lump-sum buyout, within 7 days, to terminate the contract and walk away.

 Realizing they had exposed themselves to significant financial liability, and potential litigation in New York, their attorney called to discuss settlement.